docker/docs/docker-hub/access-tokens.md

       >The following are the available access tokens for each plan: Free (1), Pro (5) and Team (Unlimited).
 For more information about a Pro or a Team plan, see [Docker Pricing](https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade){: target="_blank" rel="noopener" class="_"}.

-6. Copy the token that appears on the screen.
-Copy the token that appears on the screen and save it.
+6. Copy the token that appears on the screen and save it.
 You will not be able to retrieve the token once you close this prompt.

       ![Copy Token](images/hub-copy-token.png){:width="700px"}